reachkamrul/fluent-cart-dev-docs/docs/api/coupons.md

 **GET** `/coupons/listCoupons`

 Alternative endpoint for listing coupons with different permissions.
+This endpoint can be used by users with order management permissions.

+**Permission Required**: `orders/create`, `orders/manage`, or `coupons/view`

 #### Response